V-Uzunov/BestBulgarianMovies/README.md

-# BestBulgarianMovies
-ASP .NET Core MVC Web Application with Entity Framework Core.
+# Best Bulgarian Movies - ASP .NET Core MVC Web Application with Entity Framework Core.

-This is catalog for best Bulgarian movies you must watch and interesting movie reviews.
+This is catalog for best Bulgarian movies you must see before you die...